pastel-pickup/METIS_EDA_Project_Proposal/Project_Writeup.md

 # Tools
-1) DB Browser, SQLite, and SQLAlchemy for extraction, transformation, and loading (ETL) data
+1) DB Browser, SQLite, and SQLAlchemy for extraction, transformation, and loading (ETL) of data
 2) Pandas for data manipulation
 3) Matplotlib and Seaborn for plotting
 4) Geopandas for geo-mapping